 The Bank of England’s accidentally sent information about the research project to identify financial risk associated with the United Kingdom leaving the European Union to a journalist at The Guardian.
 Could an effective Data Loss Prevention (DLP) strategy have stopped this breach in its tracks?

 DLP is about making sure users do not send confidential or classified information outside the corporate network; driven by a combination of threats from inside businesses and legal duties to protect personal data.
 The key questions asked are:

 - How can we prevent it from being lost or stolen?

-It has not been suggested that details of Project Bookend were intentionally leaked to the media, nor that the breach was in any way at all malevolent.
+Nobody has suggested that someone intentionally leaked Project Bookend details leaked to the media, nor that the breach was in any way malevolent.
 However, with the right policies and systems in place, both accidental and malicious data losses are preventable.

 An effective DLP solution would include:

 - Specific files or project directories identified as confidential and subjected to monitoring

 - Network and endpoint monitoring to track access, data transfer or writing files to USB devices

 - Detection of uploads to social media sites or to file storage services such as Dropbox